GoogleCloudPlatform/spanner-migration-tool/webv2/README.md

 HarbourBridge's Web API feature can be used with all the driver modes available, using mysql or postgres dump or direct connection.

-To generate the HarbourBridge, run:
+To generate the HarbourBridge binary, run:

 ```sh
 make build